7 Best Clean Air Plants For Your Home Or Office

 To make it easier on you, here are our top 7 clean air plants:

 Peace Lilies are in the top three on the NASA Clean Air Plant List.
-A versatile, year ‘round bloomer, the Peace Lily does well anywhere in the home, but it likes direct sunlight and requires weekly watering.
-This beauty works well in any décor.
+A versatile, year ‘round bloomer, the Peace Lily does well anywhere in the home, but it likes indirect sunlight and weekly watering.
+Its leaves will start to droop when it needs water.
+This beauty works well in any décor and is virtually unkillable!

-What it does: Removes common household toxins such as formaldehyde, benzene, tricholorethylene, xylene and even ammonia.
+What it does: Removes common household toxins such as formaldehyde, benzene, trichloroethylene, xylene, and even ammonia.

 Caution: It’s important to note that the Peace Lily can be mildly toxic to humans and pets.

 Philodendron is a climbing vine that is often best for homes without small pets or children.
-This beauty if virtually maintenance free and an excellent choice for removing formaldehyde, like what is commonly found in particle board.
+This beauty is virtually maintenance-free and an excellent choice for removing formaldehyde, like what is commonly found in particle boards.

 What it does: Removes formaldehyde, commonly found in particle board.

-This fast-growing vine tolerates a lot of neglect, is forgiving when over-watered, is relatively effective at removing many air pollutants.
-Golden Pathos is a great starter houseplant for people without much indoor-gardening experience.
+Golden Pothos are fast-growing vines that tolerate a lot of neglect, are forgiving when over-watered, and are relatively effective at removing many air pollutants.
+Golden Pothos is a great starter houseplant for people without much indoor-gardening experience.

-How it Helps: It tackles formaldehyde, and also targets carbon monoxide and benzene.
+What it does: It tackles formaldehyde and also targets carbon monoxide and benzene.
 Consider placing one in your mudroom or entryway, where car exhaust fumes heavy in formaldehyde are most likely to sneak indoors from the garage.